EnragedSpark596/UdemyStatsCourseQuartiles_OOP/README.md

-# UdemyStatsCourseQuartiles_OOP
+UdemyStatsCourseQuartiles_OOP
-# Finds median, first and third quartiles written in OOP style
+Takes in a sample of numbers and returns quartiles Finds median, first and third quartiles written in OOP style
-# Takes in a sample of numbers and returns quartiles